laurenchen0631/English-Learning/category/common_phrase.md

 	- The man who tries to have her killed is still in large.
 	- Twelve prisoners are at large following a series of escapes.

+## Danger
++ at stake 有風險/處於危急關頭 == If something that is valuable is at stake, it is in a situation where it might be lost.
+	- Thousands of lives will be at stake if emergency aid does not arrive in the city soon.
+	- There was a feeling that there was something bigger than life at stake

 ## Experience
 - have one's (fair) share of 遭遇許多(壞事) == to have a lot or more than enough of something bad
 	- We certainly have our share of problems at the moment.
 	- She's had her fair share of tragedies in her life.
+- bang for the buck 值回票價 == value in return for your money
+	- They’re very careful when they spend money, and they’re going to insist on getting the most bang for their buck.

 ## Bad
 - goof off 偷懶 == to avoid doing any work